AngularTemplates/firebase-authentication-with-angular/README.md

 Get the step by step free tutorial in https://angular-templates.io/tutorials/about/firebase-authentication-with-angular

+**Please support this project by simply putting a Github star ⭐.
+Share this repo with friends on Twitter and everywhere else you can. 🙏 Thanks**

 ## Installation

 Run `npm install` to install all the required dependencies